authzed/spicedb/README.md

 [![Discord Server](https://img.shields.io/discord/844600078504951838?color=7289da&logo=discord "Discord Server")](https://discord.gg/jTysUaxXzM)
 [![Twitter](https://img.shields.io/twitter/follow/authzed?color=%23179CF0&logo=twitter&style=flat-square "@authzed on Twitter")](https://twitter.com/authzed)

-SpiceDB is a database system for managing security-critical application permissions.
+SpiceDB is a [Zanzibar]-inspired open source database system for managing security-critical application permissions.

 Developers create a schema that models their permissions requirements and use a [client library] to apply the schema to the database, insert data into the database, and query the data to efficiently check permissions in their applications.